Isfand/rcb/docs/QA.md

 Prospective: In the future it can optionally interact with a given OS's native trash implementation through the use of a helper program, which will act as a bridge between rcb and the OS specific implementation.
-This will allow the rcb to remain independent and make the helper program entirely optional.
+This will allow rcb to remain independent and make the helper program entirely optional.

 ## 1. Why not follow the [XDG Trash Specification](https://specifications.freedesktop.org/trash-spec/latest/)?